fsantanna-uerj/serrapilheira/Submissao/mid.md

 Our initial focus is on low-power resource-constrained embedded microcontrollers, which are simpler architectures and also constitute most of the IoT.
 Our approach is to provide transparent standby mechanisms at the programming language level in order to scale to all applications.

-The bulk of our research is grounded on the design of Céu [1], a new reactive programming language, which I have been working for the past 8 years.
+The bulk of our research is based on the design of Céu [1], a new reactive programming language, which I have been working for the past 8 years.
 The language is grounded on the synchronous concurrency model, which trades power for reliability and has a simpler model of time that suits most requirements of IoT applications.
 In this model, all reactions to the external world are guaranteed to be computed in bounded time, ensuring that applications always reach an idle state amenable to standby mode.